openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 where the `extras` parameter specifies the source deep learning framework for the input model and has the following values:  `caffe`, `kaldi`, `mxnet`, `onnx`, `pytorch`, `tensorflow`, `tensorflow2`.
-Make sure that you install the corresponding frameworks for your models.

 For example, to install and configure dependencies required for working with TensorFlow 2.x and ONNX models, use the following command: